 You do not have to use a specified form for an Article 8 application if you have claimed or are claiming asylum; if you are in detention (in which case you make your Article 8 application to a member of Home Office staff at the detention centre, a detainee custody officer, or a prison officer/prisoner custody officer if you are being held in prison under immigration powers); you are making an appeal; or you are making an asylum/human rights fresh claim.

 If none of these apply to you, you need to use the correct form to make an application to stay in the UK under Article 8.
-At the time of writing, that form is FLR (FP).
+You can find the application form and guidance here.

 You do not have to pay the fee if your Article 8 application is part of a protection claim (asylum, humanitarian protection, Article 3).